atingupta2005/aws-ingesting-click-logs-using-terraform/README.md

 }
 ```
 6. Output - You should see the output in both S3 bucket and DynamoDB
-    a.
-S3 – Navigate to the bucket created as part of the stack
+    - S3 – Navigate to the bucket created as part of the stack
         * Select the file and view the file from “Select From” sub tab .
 You should see something ingested stream got converted into parquet file.
         * Select the file and view the data
-    b.
-DynamoDB table - Select “clickloggertable” and view the “items” to see data.
+    - DynamoDB table - Select “clickloggertable” and view the “items” to see data.

  ## Cleanup